Other Members of the Health Care Team

 As a nurse practitioner, Lindsay is able to deal with most medical problems.
 She can order tests and investigations, prescribe treatment and, if necessary, refer on to specialists.
 She works closely alongside the doctors.

 Sarah Rains RGN Dip HE.
 (Lead Nurse)

 The practice has one practice nurse at this time, however, we are in the process of taking on another nurse.
 Practice Nurse Sarah Rains is our Lead Nurse who has undertaken specialist training in such areas as asthma and diabetes management, family planning, sexual health, cervical cytology and cardiovascular disease prevention.
-Appointments with the nurse are available every weekday for general health advice, dressings, stitch removal, injections, blood pressure checks, ear syringing, travel advice etc. The nurses also run various clinics which are detailed in our Special Services section.
+Appointments with the nurse are available every weekday for general health advice, dressings, stitch removal, injections, blood pressure checks, ear syringing, travel advice etc. The nurse also runs various clinics which are detailed in our Special Services section.
 You can make an appointment to see the nurse by telephoning 020 8462 5771 or by calling at reception during surgery times